Course Code: gen

 In this lesson, you'll learn what resources are available for researching military records and where to find them.
 The example in this lesson walks you through a search of the US Civil War database and explains how valuable pension records can be in learning more about your ancestors.

 In this lesson, you'll learn to research maps, deeds, and grants for genealogy.
 You will investigate abstracting deeds and do a search of the Bureau of Land Management website for Land Grants and Homesteading Patents.

 This lesson explains how your ancestors immigrated.
-You will learn the immigration patterns to America and discover how to use naturalization and passport documents.
-Your class has an account already set up at the Ellis Island website for you to use.
+You will learn about America's immigration patterns and discover how to use naturalization and passport documents to find the information you need.
+Your class has an account already set up on the Ellis Island website for you to use.
 The assignment will walk you through a real example and eventually show you the actual ships manifest.

 In this lesson, you'll learn about some of the exciting things that can come from researching newspapers, city directories, periodicals, and wills.
 You'll also learn a great way to find collateral lines (cousins), and perhaps fill in some middle names or reveal new locations by sharing your work with others.

 In the last lesson, you'll explore more genealogy tools, sources, and software.
 This lesson will show you the best genealogy software programs and will review each one.
 By using a software program, you can discover how easy it is to put it all together.

 Carrie Ehrfurth is a historic preservation specialist and works to place buildings on the National Register of Historic Places.
 She holds bachelor's and master's degrees in art history, a graduate certificate in historic preservation, and a master's degree in business administration.
 Ehrfurth also researches family genealogy and takes great joy in weaving together historic information to create a complete picture of one's past.